Salem Athenaeum: History

 The Salem Athenaeum was founded in 1810 by the merger of two antecedent organizations: the Social Library, founded in 1760, and the Salem Philosophical Library, founded in 1781.
 The first president was Edward Augustus Holyoke.
+When the athenaeum first opened, the collection was made up of 2,700 books.
+The combined collections included books from the United States and England and other parts of Europe.
+Individual members also donated books from their personal libraries over the years.

 The Athenaeum's first permanent building was constructed in the 1850s with a large bequest from Caroline Plummer.
 In 1905 the Athenaeum sold that building and used the proceeds to build their current facility, which was dedicated in 1907.